infinum/floggy/loggy/README.md

 }
 ```

 Once loggy is initialized you can start using it through the app.
-Loggy will come with two logger types by default, NetworkLoggy and UiLoggy.
-For now I will show you how to use default types and start logging.
+Loggy is using mixins to access our logger, for now I will show you how to use default types (**UiLoggy**, **NetworkLoggy**) and start logging.
 Later in the customizing loggy part I will show you how you can easily add more types depending on the specific use case.
 ```dart
 import 'package:loggy/loggy.dart';